SELF GUIDED AUDIO TOURS HAWAII

 • local-style plate lunches made to go

-Kaanapali Beach is touted as one of Maui’s best beaches and is an ideal spot for swimming and snorkeling.
+Ka’anapali Beach is touted as one of Maui’s best beaches and is an ideal spot for swimming, snorkeling, and cliff diving.

 Located near the Kapalua resort area, this half-mile hike follows the rocky shoreline and offers beautiful views of the bay.

-It is named Dragon’s Tooth Trail after the jagged rocks near the shoreline that, from a distance, look like the teeth of a dragon.
+It is named Dragon’s Teeth Trail after the jagged lava rocks near the shoreline that, from a distance, look like the teeth of a dragon.

 white sand beachDT Fleming Beach Park, Photo by Hawaii Tourism Authority (HTA) / Vincent Lim

-Maui is known for its beaches and we’ll visit three in this area.
+West Maui is known for its beaches, and we’ll point out three you can visit in this area.

-The beach has restrooms, picnic tables, and showers with a lifeguard on duty during daylight hours.
+Perfect for families, the park has restrooms, picnic tables, and showers, with a lifeguard on duty during daylight hours.

 If you can’t find any parking, go ahead and continue down the road to our next stop, Honolua Bay.